 Furthermore, faith is a very personal thing, and the amount of evidence it might take to convince one person may be an insubstantial amount of evidence to convince another.
 It might only take one apple clunking on a man’s head to make him conclude that gravity exists, but another individual might have to throw pumpkins off a rooftop 100 times before he draws that same conclusion, and still another will believe in gravity simply because his science teacher says so.

 Likewise, some people believe in God because the Bible says so.
 Others believe in God because they have concluded that the scientific evidence points towards Intelligent Design.
 Others believe in God because he miraculously healed them, and still others believe in God because he personally revealed himself to them.
 (I happen to believe in God for all these reasons, but the last one was what changed me from an unbeliever into a believer.
 Please see About The Artist to read how I met God.)

-Sadly, most non-Christians are very uninformed about all of the evidence for the truth of Biblical Christianity (Biblical Christianity differs from much of what is considered to be “Christendom” by most non-Christians).
-Most non-Christians assume that Christianity has no concrete evidence in science, history or archaeology to substantiate its claims.
+Sadly, most non-Christians are very uninformed about all of the evidence for the truth of Biblical Christianity.
+At this point I want to draw a clear distinction between Biblical Christianity as Jesus lived it and the “christian” religions men have invented about it over the centuries.
+Most non-Christians assume that Biblical Christianity has no concrete evidence in science, history or archaeology to substantiate its claims.
 Nothing could be further from the truth!
 (And I challenge people to thoroughly investigate these things before making such a judgment.
 Please see 6) Is There any Historical or Archaeological Evidence That Validates The Bible?).